openstack/magnum/magnum/templates/kubernetes/README.md

 These templates will work with either CentOS Atomic Host or Fedora 21 Atomic.

-You can enable the VXLAN backend for flannel by setting the "flannel_use_vxlan" parameter to "true", but I have run into kernel crashes using that backend with CentOS 7.
-It seems to work fine with Fedora 21.

 You can enable docker registry v2 by setting the "registry_enabled" parameter to "true".